 While call center scripts can serve these purposes, they also present a couple of issues that can lead to a bad customer experience and a bad reputation for your call center.

-1. Agents that sound robotic
+1. Agent scripting that sounds robotic

 We live in the age of self service.
 81% of customers try to find an answer to their problems before they take the step of calling you.
 By the time they pick up the phone, they want a human’s help.
 If what they get it someone reading off the same answer they could have found online, they won’t feel you’re treating them like a human with a unique issue.